UCL-ARC/r-amr-epidemiology-ni/episodes/22-quarto.md

 - Become familiar with R code chunks, and understand their purpose, structure and options
 - Demonstrate the use of inline chunks for weaving R outputs into text blocks, for example when discussing the results of some calculations
 - Be aware of alternative output formats to which a Quarto file can be exported
+- Produce a report using the AMR R package to analyse antimicrobial suscespibility data

 ::::::::::::::::::::::::::::::::::::::::::::::::::